ellisp/ellisp.github.io/_posts/2015-12-12-exports-gdp.md

 * no evidence of a systematic change in growth rates of GDP over time simply related to time and nothing else in the model;
 * no evidence that the starting absolute value of exports as a percentage of GDP impacts on subsequent GDP growth rates

-As exports_g, exports_lag and year were all allowed to be random effects ie take different values by country, their differing values for each country are of interest.
+As `exports_g`, `exports_lag` and `year` were all allowed to be random effects ie take different values by country, their differing values for each country are of interest.
 The figures above reflect an overall effect of these variables; the actual value in any country is a (approximately) normally distributed random variable.
 Here's how their' densities look:

 ![ref](/img/0023-p7.svg)

 Each observation (the little rug marks on the horizontal axis) is the size of the effect for a particular country.
 So we can see that while overall value of exports_lag - the persistent impact of a change in exports as a percentage of GDP on GDP growth - was 0.021 as per the table above, any particular country has a value that is lower or hight than that, with a reasonable number of countries seeing a negative impact.

-The value for the exports_g parameter plus the exports_lag parameter gives a crude sense of the overall impact, for a particular country, of changing importance of exports on GDP growth.
+The value for the `exports_g` parameter plus the `exports_lag` parameter gives a crude sense of the overall impact, for a particular country, of changing importance of exports on GDP growth.
 As can be seen from the top right panel of the above set of plots, this combined value is generally but not always positive.

 All up, while we might conclude that for countries "on average" there is a positive relationship between growth in the importance of exports and GDP growth, for any particular country the relationship will vary and may in fact be negative.
 Further investigation would need to place this in a more theoretical context, and control for other variables that might be confounding the results; but the above is probably enough for an exploratory blog post.